 When I saw this event being advertised I knew I had to go, because Marina Warner.
 Enough said.

 Instead of reading from her new short story collection, Fly Away Home, Marina read a couple of off-cuts which didn’t make it into the final book.
-Both of these were inspired by Kiki Smith’s sculptures, which were themselves inspired by stories.
-I love how art can go on like this, in a chain of inspiration, from one form to another.
-She also read a piece of her current work in progress, which is a rewrite of a folktale about animals found in Radwa Ashour’s book Specters.
+Both of these were inspired by some of Kiki Smith’s sculptures, which were themselves inspired by stories.
+I love how creativity can go on like this, in a chain of inspiration, from one art form to another.

 After the readings, there was a short discussion and Q&A session.
 Marina spoke about how she believes fairy tales and folktales don’t age because they contain artificial structures.
 Almost like a grid, these tales have a feeling of a mythical past which can be reworked.
 So long as that feeling remains in some way, the tales live.
-They can be altered using their motifs or emotional content, and these changes create new ways of retelling.
+They can be altered using their motifs or emotional content, and these alterations create new retellings.
 There is no progress as such, just constant change.

-Fairy tales and folk tales are also timeless because they contain relevant topics – love, death, war, relationships, and nature.
-These will always be important, and so it’s always relevant to retell them.
+Fairy tales and folk tales are also timeless because they contain perpetually relevant topics, for example love, death, war, relationships, and nature.
+These will always be important, and so it’s always worthwhile to tell stories about them them.

 From what I’ve read so far, many of the stories in Fly Away Home feature characters who undergo change.
 Transformation is threatening for some people, but it’s impossible to go back in time.
 As Marina herself said, nostalgia always has to be defeated in order to move on.